SP6: Integrating Genetics into Crop Growth Models to Understand Genotype Response to Combined Stresses & Synthesis of Modelling

 - ex ante identification of promising genetic trait combinations and environmental stress scenarios to guide the experimental design of the RU’s Phase 2.

-- SP6 thus provides the integrative synthesis framework that connects all subprojects of the RU.
+- SP6 thus provides the integrative modelling synthesis framework that jointly with ZP connects all other subprojects of the RU.

-Research Team SP6: Synthesis modelling & integration of genetics
+Research Team SP6: Synthesis of modelling & integration of genetics

 Prof. Rötter, PI